 - As regards applying for a Care Provider card [zorgverlenerpas] Article 3 Individual Healthcare Professions Act (with the exception of the specialisms of paediatrician, dispensing GP and A&E doctor), a named employee card [medewerkerpas op naam] and an unnamed employee card [medewerkerpas niet op naam], the card applicant logs in to the digital application facility on the website.
-The card applicant then chooses the desired card type and fills in the application form and submits it digitally. - For the above-mentioned card types, the UZI register can issue a paper application form (PDF format) at the request of the card applicant. - For the other UZI resources the card applicant submits a completed and signed application form, including the documents indicated in paragraph 3.2.3.
-The applicant can obtain forms via the website of the UZI register. - The card applicant and the intended cardholder can find out about all the relevant conditions via the CPS. - The UZI register carries out the checks referred to in paragraph 3.2 and informs the subscriber of the issue or rejection of the card application.
-If the card application is rejected, the reason for the rejection will be stated.
+The card applicant then chooses the desired card type and fills in the application form and submits it digitally. - For the above-mentioned card types, the UZI register can issue a paper application form (PDF format) at the request of the card applicant. - For the other UZI resources the card applicant submits a completed and signed application form, including the documents indicated in section 3.2.3.
+The applicant can obtain forms via the website of the UZI register. - The card applicant and the intended cardholder can find out about all the relevant conditions via the CPS.